 Instructions

-- In a 2-quart saucepan over medium-high heat, heat the oil for about 30 seconds.
-Add the ground beef, breaking up the meat as it cooks.
-Cook, stirring frequently for about 3-4 minutes.
+- Cook the Beef: In a 2-quart saucepan over medium-high heat, heat the oil for 30 seconds.
+Add the ground beef and cook, breaking it up as it browns, for 3–4 minutes, stirring frequently.

-- Add chopped onions, garlic, and jalapeños and cook, stirring occasionally for 2 minutes.
+- Sauté the Vegetables: Add the onions, garlic, and jalapeños.
+Cook, stirring occasionally, for 2 minutes.

-- Stir in the taco seasoning mix and cook, stirring occasionally for 30 seconds.
-Next, add the broth, tomatoes, corn, and beans.
-Bring to a boil, then reduce the heat to low and simmer for 15 minutes.
+- Add Seasoning & Simmer: Stir in the taco seasoning and cook for 30 seconds.
+Add the broth, tomatoes, corn, and beans.
+Bring to a boil, then reduce the heat and let the soup simmer for 15 minutes.

-- Ladle the soup into a bowl and top with shredded cheese, if desired.
+- Serve: Ladle into a bowl and top with cheese, if desired.

 Notes